the Coach's Choice

 Aluminum Racing Pistons.
 Image: BME Ltd.

 average of two runs, one each direction.
-You have five miles to accelerate, a
+During each run, the car accelerates

 set the SCTA AA/Fuel Streamliner National Record at 406.769-mph driving the